Manchester United have enjoyed a long-established connection with German giants Bayern Munich over the years.

 From players and managers that have represented both clubs to titanic tussles in Europe, the Reds share many links with the reigning Bundesliga champions.

-Following the announcement that United will head to Germany for a pre-season friendly at the Allianz Arena on 5 August, we round up just five of the many things that spring to mind when we think of Bayern Munich…
+Ahead of the Reds' pre-season friendly at the Allianz Arena, we round up just five of the many things that spring to mind when we think of Bayern Munich…

 For young fans, when you think of players who have turned out for both United and Bayern, two iconic midfielders from recent memory immediately come into your head.